 Shirley Veronica Bassey is an internationally acclaimed singer whose trademark, that propelled her into stardom, is her ‘larger than life’ voice.
 She lives a glamorous life till this day, residing in the glitzy Principality of Monaco, and is still remembered for her numerous hits, including three James Bond theme songs.

 Bassey was born on January 8th 1937 in Cardiff, Wales, as the youngest child of a large household residing in the multi-ethnic Tiger Bay, one of the largest ports in the world.
-She is of mixed-race heritage; an English mother from north-east England, Teesside, and a Nigerian father, who was only present for the first couple years of Shirley’s life as he was reportedly deported following an affair with an underage girl.
+She is of mixed-race heritage; an English mother from north-east England, Teesside, and a Nigerian father, who was only present for the first couple of years of Shirley’s life as he was reportedly deported following an affair with an underage girl.
 Her mother then made the decision to relocate to Splott, a working class neighbourhood in Cardiff, where Bassey stood out for her mixed heritage and where she attended school as a “painfully shy child”.
 Teachers and fellow students noticed her strong voice, but gave her little encouragement, instead forcing her to refrain from showing her true potential.

 At the age of fourteen, she left school to work in a factory short-term while still pursuing her musical talent, singing in public houses and clubs in the evenings and on weekends.
 At sixteen she was noticed and consequently cast in a musical revue, and soon after she signed on with agent Mike Sullivan who decided to manage her career upon hearing her impressively powerful voice.

 Shirley had a strong desire to travel the world, and used singing as a springboard for her wanderlust, and she was right to!
 After putting on a few shows that toured around England and recording her first single Burn My Candle when she was just nineteen, she found further success doing cabaret acts in Las Vegas and New York.
 She quickly grasped the importance of female sexuality, and used her sex appeal and femininity to gain even more fans.
 However it wasn’t until 1964 when she recorded her first James Bond theme song, Goldfinger that she cemented her international star status and became a household name.
 Her featuring in 007 movies did not stop there, as she also sang the theme songs for Diamonds Are Forever and Moonraker, interpreting performances like “Big Spender” and “I Am What I Am”, making her career an unmitigated success.
-Bassey appeared on many shows, had along chart topping hits in both the UK and the USA that included a platinum album, toured the world and held sold-out concerts throughout her life – it is undeniable that her incredible voice was made for singing big acts.
+Bassey appeared on many shows, had a long series of chart topping hits in both the UK and the USA that included a platinum album, toured the world and held sold-out concerts throughout her life – it is undeniable that her incredible voice was made for singing big acts.

 Unfortunately, her family life wasn’t as smooth as her rise to stardom – as Shirley herself once said, “you can’t have success without pain and sacrifice”.
 At just sixteen years of age she was pregnant with her first child and in order to continue on the path of success she chose not to raise her, leaving her daughter Sharon in the care of her sister.
 It wasn’t until Sharon was nine years old that she learned that Bassey was in fact her mother, creating public scandal and unmendable family damage.
 Both of Shirley’s marriages sadly ended in divorce; firstly her four year marriage with Kenneth Hume, her manager at the time, who also tragically committed suicide later in life, and her second marriage to Italian Producer Sergio Novak.